meysam-omidy/TrackTrack/README.md

-# TCMOT
+# TrackTrack
-Official code for "Track-Centric Multi-Object Tracker"
+Official code for "Focusing on Tracks for Online Multi-Object Tracking"

 ## Environment